persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the Finish button

-      - widget with a progress bar appears at the bottom of the tree view
+      - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'

+      - click on the 'Run' button

     - check result window :

       .. image:: /developer_manual/validation/FORM_IS_reliability_result.png
           :align: center

-      - left side: 1 variable in the list view
+      - left side : 1 variable in the list view

-      - right side: 5 tabs Summary - Histogram - Covergence graph - FORM results - Parameters
+      - right side, 5 tabs : Summary - Histogram - Covergence graph - FORM results - Parameters

       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior

-      - tab FORM results:
+      - FORM results tab :

         .. image:: /developer_manual/validation/FORM_IS_reliability_FORM_results_tab.png
             :align: center